takamoso/cluestack/README.md

   - [Fancy Border Radius Generator](https://9elements.github.io/fancy-border-radius/) - A visual generator to build organic looking shapes with the help of CSS3 border-radius property.
 - Background
   - [Hero Patterns](https://heropatterns.com/) - A collection of repeatable SVG background patterns for you to use on your digital projects.
+  - [Glassmorphism CSS Generator](https://ui.glass/generator/) - Generate CSS and HTML components using the glassmorphism design specifications based on the Glass UI library.
 - Gradient
   - [Mesher](https://csshero.org/mesher/) - CSS mesh gradients generator.
   - [Easing Gradients](https://larsenwork.com/easing-gradients/) - Supercharge your gradients with non-linear color mix and custom color spaces.